jhall0310/Inspection-King/README.md

 ## Planned Features

 Eventually I would like the ability to add invoice payment on the resident side.
 More hardcoded statuses instead off strings also the ability to allow users to upload custom images.
+Stretch goals would be to allow the ability to issue updated building plans and in-app messaging between officials.